-Mary Ward Development Office was set up in 2014 in the Loreto Provincialate office, to assist in supporting the development initiatives of the Province as well as coordinate the Volunteer Programme with the help of the two Development Centers (Darjeeling Mary Ward Development Center and Kolkata Mary Ward Development Center).
+Mary Ward Development Office was set up in 2014 in the Loreto Provincialate office, to assist in supporting the development initiatives of the Province as well as coordinate the Volunteer Programme with the help of the two Development Centres (Darjeeling Mary Ward Development Centre and Kolkata Mary Ward Development Centre).

 Please contact Aziza Virani for a detailed internship description for the Mary Ward Development Centre QES opportunity at firstname.lastname@example.org.

 The University of Toronto is working with the University of Nairobi to enhance education in health and basic sciences by increasing opportunities for students to engage in collaborative research at both institutions.

 The program will greatly contribute to student global awareness, and help students enhance their skills in inter-cultural and in interdisciplinary collaboration.
 Students will be exposed to a variety of health issues, research approaches and techniques that are different from those in their home institution, challenging them to apply their skills in new and unexpected ways.

 Students will be hosted by the Department of Human Pathology, College of Health Sciences, University of Nairobi (http://humanpathology.uonbi.ac.ke).
 Students will participate in a research project that matches their skills and interests, while meeting the strategic research goals of the department.